davidgiven/fluxengine/doc/using.md

   - `<filename.scp>`

 	Read from or write to a Supercard Pro `.scp` flux file.
+Note that only the first revolution is written to `.scp` files.

   - `<filename.cwf>`